Thong2705/tenis_shop/README.md

 ### Sales Page
 The sales page is designed to display products, news articles, and menus to the customers.
 Key features of the sales page include:

-- Displaying a variety of furniture products.
+- Display of tennis equipment
 - Showcasing the latest news and updates.
 - Navigation through different menus and categories.
 ### Payment Process